projectcalico/calico/master/getting-started/kubernetes/installation/integration.md

 This document explains the components necessary to install Calico on Kubernetes for integrating with custom configuration management.

-The [hosted installation method](hosted/) will perform these steps automatically for you and is recommended for most users.
+The [self-hosted installation method](hosted/) will perform these steps automatically for you and is *strongly* recommended for most users.
+These instructions should only be followed by users who have a specific need that cannot be met by the self-hosted installation method.

 * TOC
 {:toc}